Pre-Book/docs/docs/setup/playbooks/revi.md

 ---
-icon: material/cogs
+icon: revi/small
 description: How to set up PreBook with ReviOS.
 ---

-# :material-cogs: ReviOS
+# :revi-revi: ReviOS

+ab